mattbowlby/100-days-of-code/NOTES.md

 5. **Swipe distance of 120 logical px** (a third of the width) is a reasoned starting point, not a measured one.

-## Open decision — the layout model
+## Settled — the layout model

-Unresolved, and it shapes the shell.
-On a 360px-wide surface, dwindle's split gives two 180px columns, which is not a usable phone window.
-The candidates:

-- **One window per workspace, dwindle inherited, switch by workspace swipe.**
-  What the current input layer already supports.
-No window can become unreachable.
-Closest to Android.
-Costs: "open a second window" has to mean "open it on the next workspace", which is not dwindle's instinct.
+**One window per workspace**, implemented in `config/hypr/windows.lua` as a `window.open` handler that moves a second window on a workspace to an empty one.

-- **`scrolling` layout at `column_width = 1.0`.** Each window is a full-screen
-  column and the model is exactly a phone's.
-But column navigation needs a gesture, and per the finding above there is no one-finger gesture API — so a window past the first could be unreachable by touch.
-Trap unless the shell drives the scroll itself.
+It fell out of the input layer rather than taste.
+The alternative was a `scrolling` layout at `column_width = 1.0`, which is a truer phone model — every window a full-screen column — but moving between columns needs a one-finger gesture, and per the finding above there is none.
+A window past the first would have been unreachable by touch.
+Workspaces *are* reachable with one finger via `workspace_swipe_touch`, so workspaces are where windows go.

-Leaning toward the first, because it cannot strand a window.
-Settle it before building the app grid, which assumes one or the other.
+Consequences to hold onto while building the shell: the app switcher is the horizontal swipe, the app grid opens apps onto empty workspaces, and "two windows side by side" is not a state this port has.

+## Also verified

+- `workspace = "empty"` resolves in the Lua dispatcher — `hl.dsp.focus({
+  workspace = "empty" })` moved 2 → 3 on this machine.
+Same workspace-argument
+  parser `hl.dsp.window.move` uses.
+- `hl.dsp.window.move` takes **no window argument**.
+Its accepted arguments are `direction, x+y(+relative), workspace, into_group, out_of_group`, so it acts on whatever holds focus.
+Any handler that moves a window must first confirm the window it means is the focused one.
+- Windows expose `address, class, initial_class, title, workspace, floating, fullscreen, pid, monitor, mapped` — and no geometry.
+Workspaces expose `id, name, windows` (a live count), `monitor, last_window, has_fullscreen`.
+- `hl.on` validates event names and its error lists all 31 of them.
+The useful ones here: `window.open`, `window.open_early`, `window.close`, `window.active`,
+  `workspace.active`, `monitor.layout_changed`, `input.keyboard.key` — that last
+  one is how a compositor-side long-press could be done if logind's turns out not to be enough.
+- `hyprctl dispatch` compiles its arguments as Lua now, so the old `hyprctl dispatch workspace empty` form is a syntax error.
+Use `hyprctl eval`.
+- Handlers registered through `hyprctl eval` do **not** persist, so event payloads cannot be observed off-device this way.
+This is why `config/hypr/windows.lua` guards its payload instead of trusting it.